collab-project/videojs-record/README.md

 - [Video.js](http://www.videojs.com) - HTML5 media player that provides the user interface.
 - [RecordRTC.js](http://recordrtc.org) - Adds support for audio/video recording.

-When recording audio-only, the following dependencies apply as well:
+When recording audio-only, the following dependencies are also required:

 - [wavesurfer.js](https://github.com/katspaugh/wavesurfer.js) - Provides a navigable waveform for audio files.
 Comes with a [microphone plugin](http://www.wavesurfer.fm/example/microphone) used for realtime visualization of the microphone audio signal.
 - [videojs-wavesurfer](https://github.com/collab-project/videojs-wavesurfer) - Turns Video.js into an audio-player.